Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 - Weapon Master’s Strike- This power is supposed to self buff you to make enemies more susceptible to your damage when struck with this power.
 I’ve heard reports that it doesn’t work properly but when buff caps are readjusted in Mod 12, this will still work.
 HOWEVER, it is still best because it’s AOE swing is HUGE and the damage is way better than the Cleave alternative.

 - Tide of Iron- This is a single target shield smash that reduce their damage resistance to your attacks and it recovers 10% of your Stamina which means more shield time.
+I always keep this on for the debut and will use it whenever I start attacking enemies.

 - Knight’s Valor- This power allows you to shield your allies, temporarily intercepting half of all damage they would have taken, which also BUILDS THREAT based on how much damage you mitigate.
 Most groups have come to rely on this power because it’s just that good.
 More importantly, it’s how you’re going to get most of your aggro.